Mapping History

 - Double check that you’ve created the file correctly by opening the .csv file you created (in Excel or Google sheets).
 Once the file is open, you can delete all the data you don’t need, keeping only the coordinates and dates for your chosen voyage.

-- Now that your dataset is selcted, visit Old Maps Online to find a historical map that matches the region and era of your voyage.
+- Now that your dataset is selected, visit Old Maps Online to find a historical map that matches the region and era of your voyage.
 For example, if you’ve selected Captain Cook’s first voyage, you might want to find a map of Polynesia and Australia from the early 1800s.

 - You can find a map that fits the bill by using the bottom timeline slider to adjust the era of map you’re looking for, and then changing the map view to focus on the area of the globe you’d like to see maps for.
 Make sure the map you choose is from the David Rumsey Collection (you can tell because you’ll see the black box with the David Rumsey logo next to the map image.)
+Click the Document tab in the menu above your map to view its full title.
+This will be helpful in a minute.

-Step 2: Georeference your chosen map with ArcGIS
+Step 4: Import your map into ArcGIS

-Step 3: Create your Story Map with ArcGIS
+Step 5: Create your Story Map with ArcGIS

 - Visit storymaps.arcgis.com and log in using your username and password for ArcGIS.

-Step 4: Compose your post
+Step 7: Compose your post

-- Compose a 4-5 paragraph post responding to the following question:
+- Compose a 3-4 paragraph post responding to the following question:

 - How does your historical map reflect the scope of geographic knowledge, navigational skill, and cartographic expertise at the time of your chosen voyage?